 It is usual to continue to feel tired when you go home.
-It can take up to 3 months to fully recover from this operation, sometimes longer, especially if you have had, or are still having, chemotherapy.
-However, your energy levels and what you feel able to do will usually increase with time.
+It can take up to 3 months to fully recover from this operation, sometimes longer, However, your energy levels and what you feel able to do will usually increase with time.
 This differs for each individual, so you should listen to your body's reaction and rest when you need to.
 This way, you will not cause yourself any harm or damage.